Drive the full length of Loch Ness, see Cairngorms National park and the stunning Glen Coe, and pass Stirling Castle and the Wallace Monument.

 We’ll leave Skye and head straight to one of Scotland’s most photographed castles, Eilean Donan* which you’ll have ample time to explore.
 Eilean Donan is one of the greatest medieval castles in Scotland.
 With a history that dates back to the 13th century, this fortress will take you back in time to the bloodiest times of our past.

 Our route then takes you over to the pretty Lochside village of Drumnadrochit for lunch.
 Here, you can choose between navigating the world-famous Loch Ness or enjoying some time to explore the surroundings.
-For those who want to cruise* on Loch Ness, the boat trip also includes a visit to Urquhart Castle*.
-An opportunity to catch a glimpse of our famous Loch Ness monster, and immerse yourself in the history of the area.
-We’ll then head to the south end of the Loch for our overnight stop in Fort Augustus.
+Our tour includes the option visit to Urquhart Castle and cruise on Loch Ness, an opportunity to catch a glimpse of our famous Loch Ness monster, and immerse yourself in the history of the area.
+We’ll then head north to the capital of the Highlands for our overnight stop.

 Historic Battlefields and the Journey Home…

 Today you’ll head to visit the battlefield of Culloden* the site of the defeat of the Jacobite forces.
 We’ll also have time to explore the nearby Clava Cairns, a group of Prehistoric Burial Cairns – fans of Outlander will love this location due to its similarity to the fictitious stone circle, Craigh na Dun.
 Then you’ll pass the stunning Cairngorm Mountains.
-On your way south you can choose to enjoy a wee dram at a local whisky distillery* or explore the picturesque town of Pitlochry before arriving back in Edinburgh*.
+On your way south you may have the opportunity to enjoy a wee dram at a local whisky distillery* or explore the picturesque town of Pitlochry before arriving back in Edinburgh*.

 Q. How does our accommodation booking service work?